 Send me your tips and tricks by commenting below.
 I would love to know how you made them.

-Are Mushrooms necessary in these recipe?
+Are mushrooms necessary in these recipe?

-Just look how pretty the mushrooms are in this recipe!
+Just look at how pretty the mushrooms are in this recipe!
 They add a different texture, flavor and color to the recipe

 So, yes, mushrooms are absolutely essential in this roasted green beans recipe.
 You can use brown button mushrooms or white button mushrooms